DaleKnight/knight-ai-security-portfolio/ww2-memoir-rag/README.md

 ![Current MVP Architecture](images/current-mvp-architecture.png)

-The current MVP used a single Azure App Service running a custom Flask application.
+The current MVP used a single Azure App Service to host a custom Flask application.
 The Flask app handled both the frontend UI and backend logic.
 User questions were submitted through the KnightTech interface and processed server-side using Azure OpenAI and Azure AI Search.

 **High-level flow:**